pedrolslopes/pedrolslopes.github.io/_posts/2024-08-12-cash_flower.md

 I hope Cash Flower will help scientific managers and individual contributors alike to better monitor the financial health of their endeavours!

 _Disclaimer: as of the writing of this post, these resources have not yet been tested on realistic scenarios._

+_For this one I owe a big thanks to my wife, Marianne, for the support, helping with debugging, and feature suggestions.
+Hope this will be useful to her one day!
+I also owe the idea for creating this program to Yuval Boger, "The Superposition Guy"._